Atopic Dermatitis (Eczema)

-Because everyone’s skin is so different, atopic dermatitis appears differently on each person.
-It also varies according to age.
+Atopic dermatitis is commonly recognized as Eczema and typically involves dry, itchy skin.
+Because everyone’s skin is so different, atopic dermatitis appears differently on each person and can also varies according to age.

 Atopic dermatitis, or AD, involves dry, itchy skin that may become inflamed.
 This skin rash is chronic and recurring.
 AD is the most frequent type of eczema, which is a generalized term referring to many types of skin rashes that itch and become inflamed.